VentionCo/mm-python-api/README.md

 Inexperienced programmers should consider using [MachineLogic's](https://www.vention.io/technical-documents/in-cad-automation-with-machinelogic-24) code-free visual sequence editor to create simple motion programs.

-However, MachineLogic is not suitable for developing complex applications.
-The Python API is generally required if:
+However, this Python API is better suited to developing complex applications.
+The API should be your development tool if:
 * The application must communicate with custom hardware
 * The application requires complex logic
 * The application must integrate with third party software and tools